pooyanosk1382/DataScienceAndMachineLearning/README.md

 __SVR__ that is a class and we shouldd make an object from this.

 __inverse_transform__ that is used to return the values ​​to the state before feature scaling

+## Decision Tree Regression
+This model is not good for one feature and is better to use it when we have some features.
+This doesn't need feature scaling.
+Other things are same as last parts.

+### Function:
+__DecisionTreeRegressor__ is class of this model.